SkylarPlayz348/qb-npwdcontact/README.md

 # qb-npwdcontact

 ## For radial menu
-Replace line:16 of qb-radial menu with this:
+Replace line:16 of `qb-radial/config.lua` menu with this:

 ```lua
 event = 'contact:checkDist',